Raising Awareness: The Hidden Epidemic of Violence Against Children.

 • Lead to severe injuries.

-• Impair brain and nervous system development-
+Impairs brain and nervous system development

 violence against children-

-– can negatively affect the cognitive development
+– can negatively affect cognitive development

-– smoke, misuse alcohol and drugs, and
+smoke, misuse alcohol and drugs, and

-– engage in high-risk sexual behaviour.
+engage in high-risk sexual behavior.

 • lead to unintended pregnancies